 Parliamentary Constituencies Boundary Review 2023

-You an now find out about the proposed changes to the Saffron Walden Parliamentary Constituency and feedback your views.
+Find out about the changes to the Saffron Walden Parliamentary Constituency.

 Saffron Walden Parliamentary Constituency

-Uttlesford District Council is currently represented by the Saffron Walden Parliamentary Constituency which had an electorate of 87,000 at the last parliamentary general election in December 2019, this included nearly 18,000 electors taken in from Chelmsford City Council.
+Uttlesford District Council was represented by the Saffron Walden Parliamentary Constituency which had an electorate of 87,000 at the last parliamentary general election in December 2019, this included nearly 18,000 electors taken in from Chelmsford City Council.

 Questions and answers

-How do you work out the proposed changes to boundaries?
+How did you work out the changes to boundaries?

-Will my MP or constituency be affected by the boundary changes?
+Is my MP or constituency affected by the boundary changes?

 The number of constituencies in England will increase from 533 to 543, and each will need to have a similar number of electors.
 To implement these requirements, there will be wide scale change to the majority of constituencies.
-View the proposals online at www.bcereviews.org.uk for your particular area to find out more.
+View the results online at https://boundarycommissionforengland.independent.gov.uk/2023-review/ for your particular area to find out more.

-The Boundary Commission will make its final recommendations to Parliament by 1 July 2023.
-The Government must turn the recommendations of the BCE (and those of the equivalent Commissions for the other three parts of the UK) into an 'Order in Council' that implements the recommendations.
+The Boundary Commission made its final recommendations to Parliament in June 2023.
+The Government must now turn the recommendations of the BCE (and those of the equivalent Commissions for the other three parts of the UK) into an 'Order in Council' that implements the recommendations.
 The constituencies set out in the Order will then be implemented for the next General Election after the date on which the legislation is approved.

-Will this review favour one political party over another?
+Will this favour one political party over another?

 The Boundary Commission for England is independent and impartial and will not take into account patterns of voting or the results of elections when reviewing constituency boundaries.
 Nor do the political parties' views on where boundaries should be have any more weight than those of members of the public.

-Initial proposals are published on 8 June 2021, with final recommendations submitted to Parliament in the summer of 2023.
+Initial proposals were published on 8 June 2021, with final recommendations submitted to Parliament in the summer of 2023.

-We want to make sure that the final recommendations have taken local views and knowledge into consideration.
+We wanted to make sure that the final recommendations took local views and knowledge into consideration.

 Will the changes affect my local council services, bin collections or schools, for example?